About O'Reilly Velocity Conference

 Ines Sombra is a distributed systems engineer at Fastly, where she spends her time helping the Web go faster.
 Ines holds an MS in computology with an emphasis on cheesy '80s rock ballads.
 She has a fondness for steak, fernet, and a pug named Gordo.
 In a previous life, Ines was a data engineer.

-James Turnbull is a CTO in residence at Microsoft.
-A longtime member of the open source community, James is the author of 11 technical books about open source software.
-Previously, he was CTO at Empatico and Kickstarter, VPE of Venmo, and an adviser at Docker.
+James Turnbull is VPE at Glitch.
+A longtime member of the open source community, James is the author of a number of books about open source software.
+Previously, he was a CTO in residence at Microsoft, Founder/CTO at Empatico and Kickstarter, VPE of Venmo, and an adviser at Docker.
 James likes food, wine, books, photography, and cats.
 He is not overly keen on long walks on the beach or holding hands.

 For conference registration information and customer service

 For more information on community discounts and trade opportunities with O’Reilly conferences